Social media automation can be evil. But it can also be a lifesaver.

 With Agorapulse’s keyboard shortcuts, you can perform these actions with just a few keystrokes.

-This may not sound like a big deal, but when you’re dealing with a high volume of comments or private messages, this simple feature can save you hours every week, and a lot of headache.
+This may not sound like a big deal, but when you’re dealing with a high volume of comments or private messages, this simple feature can save you hours every week, and a lot of headaches.

 This is probably one of the biggest time-saving features of Agorapulse.
 It’s also a pretty unique one.
 Most other tools, if they offer this feature at all, it’s only included with their more expensive plans.